United States House of Representatives: 19th century

+20th century

+The speakership reached its zenith during the term of Republican Joseph Gurney Cannon, from 1903 to 1911.
+The speaker's powers included chairmanship of the influential Rules Committee and the ability to appoint members of other House committees.
+However, these powers were curtailed in the "Revolution of 1910" because of the efforts of Democrats and dissatisfied Republicans who opposed Cannon's heavy-handed tactics.

-The Democratic Party dominated the House of Representatives during the administration of President Franklin D. Roosevelt (1933–1945), often winning over two-thirds of the seats.
+The Democratic Party dominated the House of Representatives during the Franklin D. Roosevelt administration between 1933 and 1945, often winning over two-thirds of the seats.
 Both Democrats and Republicans were in power at various times during the next decade.
 The Democratic Party maintained control of the House from 1955 until 1995.
-In the mid-1970s, members passed major reforms that strengthened the power of sub-committees at the expense of committee chairs and allowed party leaders to nominate committee chairs.
+In the mid-1970s, members passed major reforms that strengthened the power of subcommittees at the expense of committee chairs and allowed party leaders to nominate committee chairs.
 These actions were taken to undermine the seniority system, and to reduce the ability of a small number of senior members to obstruct legislation they did not favor.
 There was also a shift from the 1990s to greater control of the legislative program by the majority party; the power of party leaders (especially the speaker) grew considerably.

 According to historian Julian E. Zelizer, the majority Democrats minimized the number of staff positions available to the minority Republicans, kept them out of decision-making, and gerrymandered their home districts.
 Republican Newt Gingrich argued American democracy was being ruined by the Democrats' tactics and that the GOP had to destroy the system before it could be saved.
 Cooperation in governance, says Zelizer, would have to be put aside until they deposed Speaker Wright and regained power.
 Gingrich brought an ethics complaint which led to Wright's resignation in 1989.
-Gingrich gained support from the media and good government forces in his crusade to persuade Americans that the system was, in Gingrich's words, “morally, intellectually and spiritually corrupt”.
+Gingrich gained support from the media and good government forces in his crusade to persuade Americans that the system was, in Gingrich's words, "morally, intellectually and spiritually corrupt".
 Gingrich followed Wright's successor, Democrat Tom Foley, as speaker after the Republican Revolution of 1994 gave his party control of the House.

 Gingrich attempted to pass a major legislative program, the Contract with America and made major reforms of the House, notably reducing the tenure of committee chairs to three two-year terms.
 Many elements of the Contract did not pass Congress, were vetoed by President Bill Clinton, or were substantially altered in negotiations with Clinton.
+After Republicans held control in the 1996 election, however, Clinton and the Gingrich-led House agreed on the first balanced federal budget in decades, along with a substantial tax cut.

+21st century

-However, after Republicans held control in the 1996 election, Clinton and the Gingrich-led House agreed on the first balanced federal budget in decades, along with a substantial tax cut.
-The Republicans held on to the House until 2006, when the Democrats won control and Nancy Pelosi was subsequently elected by the House as the first female speaker.
-The Republicans retook the House in 2011, with the largest shift of power since the 1930s.
-However, the Democrats retook the house in 2019, which became the largest shift of power to the Democrats since the 1970s.
-In the 2022 elections, Republicans took back control of the House, winning a slim majority.
+Republicans held on to the House until 2006, when the Democrats won control and Nancy Pelosi was subsequently elected by the House as the first female speaker.